shayhowe/modular-html-css-workshop/README.md

 **Step 1:**

-* Place a feed in to primary and secondary columns
+* Place two different feeds in to primary and secondary columns
-* Float images to the left and content to right
+* Float all profile images to the left and content to right
-* Visually offset the primary feed
+* Visually offset the primary column
 * Visually offset one unique item inside the secondary column
 * Reduce the width of the images within the secondary column

 **Step 2:**

-* Add borders around each primary item
+* Add borders around each item inside the primary column
-* Add counts to a few primary items
+* Add counts to a few items inside the primary column
+* Change the "Posted&hellip;" text next to each name to be more subtle

 **Step 3:**

-* Reverse the position of images and content within the primary column, placing the images on the right and content on the left
+* Reverse the position of profile images and content within the primary column, placing the images on the right and content on the left
-* Leave any nested items within the primary column inversed, with images on the left and content on the right
+* Leave any nested items within the primary column inversed, with profile images on the left and content on the right
-* Reverse the position of images and content within any offset items in the secondary column, placing the images on the left and content on the right
+* Reverse the position of profile images and content within any offset items in the secondary column, placing the images on the left and content on the right
-* Change the "Posted&hellip;" text next to each name to be more subtle

 ## #2 - Buttons